AndreiCravtov/ripemd160-javacard/README.md

 To understand the implementation more clearly, read `Ripemd160.m4`.

-The file `Ripemd160.java` can be obtained my running `m4 Ripemd160.m4 > Ripemd160.java` and then removing redunancies as suggested by the IntelliJ IDEA editor.
+The file `Ripemd160.java` can be obtained by running `m4 Ripemd160.m4 > Ripemd160.java` and then removing redunancies as suggested by the IntelliJ IDEA editor.

 # Licence
 This project was inspired by [Project Nayuki's RIPEMD160 implementation](https://github.com/nayuki/Bitcoin-Cryptography-Library/blob/master/java/io/nayuki/bitcoin/crypto/Ripemd160.java).